PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 );
 ```

-#### openWallet() - Opens the PayME synthetic function UI
+#### openWallet() - Open UI for PayME general function

-This function is called when from the built-in app when you want to call a PayME function by passing the Action parameter as above.
+This function is called when from the built-in app want to call a PayME function by transmit the Action parameter as above.

 ```javascript
 payME.openWallet(